tomc128/boolean-expression-parser/README.md

 ### 2. Parsing
-   - Tokens are parsed into prefix or Polish notation, using the (slightly modified) Shunting-yard algorithm.
+   - Tokens are parsed into postfix or [Reverse Polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation), using the (slightly modified) Shunting-yard algorithm.
-   - Prefix notation removes the need for brackets, and makes it easier to evaluate the expression.
+   - Postfix notation removes the need for brackets, and makes it easier to evaluate the expression.
 In this notation, the operator is placed before the operands (rather than in between them).
    - Our tokenised list, [`A`, `AND`, `NOT`, `B`] would be parsed into [`A`, `B`, `NOT`, `AND`].